sasasamaes/akkuea/packages/nextjs/README.md

-# 🌟 Scaffold Stellar - Next.js Frontend
+# 🌟 Scaffold Stellar - Next.js

-This is the frontend package of the Scaffold Stellar project, built with Next.js and modern web technologies.
+This is the web package of the Scaffold Stellar project, built with Next.js and modern web technologies.

 ## 🚀 Features